lenniecottrell/100Days-r2/README.md

   <summary>Day 24: June 21, 2022</summary>

   #### Things I accomplished today:
+  - I was really tired today and had a busy day, so I didn't accomplish much, but I started thinking about how to reverse a linked list.
+With the time and mental space I have this week it will probably take me a few days to work out a test solution.
   #### Things I want to focus on tomorrow:
+  - I want to keep working on reversing a linked list
+  - work on the card if I have time
   #### Notes/Learnings
+  - Must.
+Not.
+Criticize.
+Myself.
+For.
+Being.
+Tired.

 </details>
 <details>